Battle of Odaisseh: 3 October 2024

 On 3 October, Hezbollah said that it targeted Israeli soldiers in al-Thaghra on the outskirts of Odaisseh.

 9 October 2024

 Hezbollah-affiliated sources stated that the IDF withdrew from Odaisseh and Kfar Kila.

 21–23 October 2024

 A number of buildings in Odaisseh were demolished by the Israeli military, among them a cultural centre and the family home of Lubnan Baalbaki, the conductor of Lebanon’s philharmonic orchestra.
-The centre was full of his father's, the artist Abdel-Hamid Baalbaki (ar), collection of fine art and pottery, in addition to 2,000 manuscripts and books.
+The centre was full of his father's, the artist Abdel-Hamid Baalbaki's, collection of fine art and pottery, in addition to 2,000 manuscripts and books.

 3 November 2024

 By 3 November, around 20 percent of buildings in Odaisseh were damaged.

 18 February 2025

 Israeli forces withdrew from Odaisseh on 18 February 2025 following the expiration of the extended deadline of the Israel–Lebanon ceasefire agreement that came into effect on 27 November 2024.
 The Lebanese Army deployed to the village shortly after.
 Lebanese residents returned to their homes, finding them largely destroyed by Israeli forces.